alexrcoleman/pounce/README.md

 - Add sound effects for card movements (volume cycles < solitaire < field)
 - Improve HandsLayer performance?
 Maybe not super important
 - Perhaps rework code system to be more secure (lobbylist + passwords?)
+- Add toggle for "fair decks" mode (i.e. queueing up repeat decks)
+- Add "copy join link" to Room section

+- Consider moving from sockets to p2p (https://socket.io/blog/socket-io-p2p/), removing the need for socket server (only static content basically).
+Could consider changing billing mode in this case.
+This would also allow offline play potentially with app support.

 ### Bots/Simulation